 Surfs up in Sagres!

-After some time taking in the dramatic coastline and charming town, continue to Lagos, a spectacular seafaring town on the western side of the Algarve Region, situated along Portugal's southern coast.
-Upon arrival, you'll check-in to your hotel and have the rest of the day to explore on your own.
+After some time taking in the dramatic coastline and charming town, continue to Lagos, a spectacular seafaring town on the western side of the Algarve region, situated along Portugal's southern coast.
+Upon arrival, you'll check in to your hotel and have the rest of the day to explore on your own.

-Lagos is known for its charming inner-walled old town, pretty harbor, dramatic sandstone cliffs, beautiful beaches, as well as authentic restaurants and buzzing nightlife.
+Lagos is known for its charming inner-walled Old Town, pretty harbor, dramatic sandstone cliffs, beautiful beaches, as well as authentic restaurants, and buzzing nightlife.
 Locals are proud to say that Lagos has not succumbed to mass tourism like other cities in the Algarve, and the city still retains its distinctive character and laid-back charm.
 The best way to start exploring here is by walking around!

-Day 10: Drive to Lisbon & Depart
+Day 10: Transfer to Lisbon, Depart

 Belem Tower in Lisbon